seanmtracey/cloudinary-demo/TUTORIAL.md

 ## Adding a Text Overlay

-And leads us nicely to our final transformation - a text overlay.
+And that leads us nicely to our final transformation - a text overlay.
 This functionality is super-useful for watermarking, highlighting, or describing images dynamically, but it it's the most involved function call of our demo.
 With that in mind, add the following block of code to the code block for the `if(transformationType === "text")` `if` statement, and then we'll break it down into its component parts.

 ```javascript
 img.overlay(